waynewu6250/ML_DL_Projects/2.Movie-bot-pytorch/README.md

 The trained model is also stored in checkpoints/ as `model_attention.pth`.

 ### 2. Reinforcement Learning mechanism
 The robot is also reinforced with policy gradient approach by setting up reward function to improve the outputs.
-To train the robot in this mode, please first go to [config.py](https://github.com/waynewu6250/ML_DL_Projects/blob/master/2.Movie-bot-pytorch/config.py)to set model_rl_path as `memory_new.pth` to load pretrained model.
+To train the robot in this mode, please first go to [config.py](https://github.com/waynewu6250/ML_DL_Projects/blob/master/2.Movie-bot-pytorch/config.py) to set model_rl_path as `memory_new.pth` to load pretrained model.
 So you won't train for a really long time.
 Then the use following command:
 >
     python train_RL.py